JoostvDoorn/commoncrawl-examples/README.md

 You can use this same command for each included example.

+The Eclipse project includes a run configuration for the ExampleTextWordCount example.
+You can select it from the "Run" menu entry.
+You can use this run configuration as a template for other configurations.

 ### Example Pig script

  * [example.pig][2.6]

-An example counting the occurrences of HTTP status codes
+An example counting the occurrences of HTTP status codes.
+You can run the pig script from the terminal by moving to the examples directory and run:

+    $ pig example.pig

 [2.6]: https://github.com/norvigaward/commoncrawl-examples/blob/master/example.pig